skrape{it}

 Picking Html-Elements from a Doc

-Now that we have a Doc-object this is one of the parts where skrape{it} probably shines the most.
+Now that we have a this is one of the parts where skrape{it} probably shines the most.
 It provides the possibility to pick Html-elements in a DSL-ish way.
 To archive this behaviour skrape{it} provides extension functions on Doc that are representing all available HTML tags following the HTML5 standart.

 val someHtml = """